SpaceG/spaceg.github.io/_posts/2015-05-06-gem-npm-ruby-gems-node.js.markdown

 <h2 class="section-heading">Make your Own Gem</h2>

 <strong> What is Gem? </strong>
 RubyGems is the official packaging system for <a href="https://www.ruby-lang.org/de/">ruby-lang.org</a>  programming language.
+It provides a packet format, a tool for managing packages, a repository for their distribution.

 <a href="https://rubygems.org/">rubygems.org</a>